great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 - Validations can be executed with the click of a button and return results immediately.

-# Product offerings

-GX Core is an OSS product and the foundation on which GX Cloud is built.
+## Benefits

 GX Cloud offers the following benefits over GX OSS:

 - It is web-based and browser and platform-independent.

 - A hosted and intuitive environment makes it faster to set up and run your Data Validations.

 - Unique features such as Validation run histories, Data Asset metrics, and more.

+- Eliminates the need to create, run, and maintain complex code for your data queries.

 ## Roles and responsibilities